 Summer is the perfect time for juicing fruits and vegetables.
 There is nothing better than starting or ending the day with a delicious, healthy drink.
 It’s an easy way to get excellent nutrition quickly, and even kids love it.

 During summer and fall, I have so much produce from my garden I can’t keep up with it.
 I have found that juicing saves me a lot of time and energy.
 The juice can be frozen or canned, and the pulp is wonderful to put in soups, baked goods, casseroles, or drinks.
 It is a great way to “sneak” vegetables into your family’s food without them realizing it.
 The pulp freezes very well and takes up little space.

-At the end of garden season, when I am tired of putting up vegetables, I have been known to juice pretty much anything—beets, carrots, onions, sweet peppers, hot peppers, tomatoes, you name it.
+At the end of garden season, when I am tired of canning or dehydrating vegetables, or even in the winter with my AeroGarden, I have been known to juice pretty much anything—beets, carrots, onions, sweet peppers, hot peppers, tomatoes, you name it.
 I love to juice the ingredients for salsa, add some salt and pepper, and freeze or can the “salsa juice”.
 It is fantastic in a soup or added to spaghetti sauce; I even like to drink it straight!

 With so many options and price ranges available, how do you know which juicer is best?
 Here are my top five juicers under $200, $100, and $50.

 In the price range, the Breville BJE430SIL the Juice Fountain Cold Plus 850-Watt Juice Extractor can’t be beat.
 Simply wash fruits and vegetables and let the juicer do the rest.
 Because of the extra wide loading chute, even larger foods like apples can be thrown in whole.